Acquired Immunodeficiency Syndrome (AIDS) (cont.)

 AIDS - Experience Question: What is your personal experience with HIV/AIDS?

-AIDS - Signs and Symptoms Question: Please describe your signs and symptoms associated with HIV/AIDS.
+AIDS - Signs and Symptoms Question: Please describe your HIV/AIDS signs and symptoms.

-AIDS - Diagnosis Question: Please discuss your experience with and the results of HIV tests.
+AIDS - Diagnosis Question: Please describe how your HIV infection was diagnosed.

 AIDS - Prevention Question: In what ways do you try to prevent acquiring or transmitting the virus that causes HIV/AIDS?